Assassination of Abraham Lincoln

 1865/04/24 With Booth Trapped in Garrett's tobacco barn (lost), Federal troops set it on fire and Boston Corbett shoots John Wilkes Booth in the neck.
 A marker is on A P Hill Blvd, 3.1 miles SW of Port Royal, VA.
 Port Royal, Virginia

-1865/04/24 The assassin, John Wilkes Booth, dies on the porch of the Garrett farmhouse (lost).
-A marker is on A P Hill Blvd, 3.1 miles SW of Port Royal, VA.
+1865/04/24 John Wilkes Booth dies on the porch of the Garrett farmhouse (lost).
+A marker is on A P Hill Blvd, 3.1 miles SW of Port Royal.
 A bank draft signed by Montreal banker and future mayor Henry Starnes is found in Booth's pocket.
 Port Royal, Virginia

 1865/06/29 Military tribunal finds Lincoln conspiritors guilty Fort McNair, Washington, DC